Guilbert12/Kata2023_team_onion/README.md

 ![team onion](./utilities/logo_team_onion.png)

-"Architecture is the onion and the salade of life"
+"Architecture is the onion and in the salad of life"

 Team Members:
 [Bas Bartelink](https://www.linkedin.com/in/basbartelink/)